sebastjanm/gratitude-bee/docs/implementation-flow.md

     *   **Frontend UI/UX:**
         *   Added a "Messages" tab to the main navigator, serving as the entry point to the chat system.
         *   Implemented a smart conversation list on `messages.tsx`.
 It redirects directly to the chat if only one conversation exists, or shows an empty state with a Lottie animation if there are no conversations.
-        *   The chat screen (`chat/[conversation_id].tsx`) was built using a highly customized `FlatList` to provide a modern, performant messaging UI, complete with date separators.
+        *   The chat screen (`chat/[conversation_id].tsx`) was built using a highly customized `FlatList` (later enhanced with `react-native-keyboard-aware-scroll-view`) to provide a modern, performant messaging UI with date separators.
-        *   Implemented pull-to-refresh functionality on both the conversation list and the chat screen for manual data synchronization.
+        *   Implemented pull-to-refresh on the conversation list.
+The feature was removed from the chat screen itself to align with standard messaging app UX and avoid confusing interactions on an inverted list.
+        *   Replaced the standard `KeyboardAvoidingView` with the more robust `react-native-keyboard-aware-scroll-view` library to create a smoother, more reliable keyboard experience.
     *   **Real-time Features & Presence:**
         *   The `SessionProvider` was enhanced to track app state (foreground/background) to update the user's `last_seen` timestamp in the database, enabling a live presence system.
         *   Implemented a custom chat header that displays the partner's name, avatar, and live "last seen" status (e.g., "online", "last seen 5m ago").